 - and of course, HOW MUCH will this car cost

-Nonetheless, we’ve discovered some ‘general rules/guidelines’ that can at least be a starting point for a discussion and possibly point a client of ours in the right direction while they are shopping for a car (and don’t even get me started on leasing :))
+Nonetheless, we’ve discovered some ‘general rules/guidelines’ that can at least be a starting point for a discussion and possibly point a client of ours in the right direction while they are shopping for a car, truck or SUV.

-General rule #1 – If you are going to put on A LOT of business miles, AND the car is generally a lower purchase cost (maybe 25-35k), then the Mileage Method is going to win.
+- Rule #1 – If you are going to put on A LOT of business miles, and the car is generally a lower purchase cost then the Mileage Method is going to win.

-General rule #2 – If your NOT going to have a bunch of business miles, but use the car exclusively or primarily for business, then you will lean towards the Actual Method.
+- Rule #2 – If you’re NOT going to have a lot of business miles, and it’s an average cost vehicle used exclusively or primarily for business, then you will lean towards the Actual Method.

-General rule #3 – If you are going to buy a 6,000+ or greater SUV or Truck, you will generally lean towards the Actual Method (because you are going to have a lower MPG pushing up your actual costs and bonus depreciation is 100%- you can write off the vehicle entirely in the first year.
-Again see:
+- Rule #6 – If you are going to buy a 6,000lb or more SUV or truck, you will generally lean towards the Actual Method because you are going to have a lower MPG pushing up your actual costs and bonus depreciation is 100 percent.
+In other words, you can possibly write off entire vehicle in the first year.

-General rule #4 – If you have a high MPG (think hybrid or electric), but still have average use and miles, you will lean towards the Mileage Method (because your operating costs are going to be much lower generally).
+- Rule #7 – If you have a high MPG (think hybrid or electric), but still have average use and miles, you will lean towards the Mileage Method because your operating costs are going to be much lower generally.

 ** Again, keep in mind these are just general observations and considerations and you need to consider all the facts of your situation with your tax advisor before choosing a method.